 6. Find Solace in a Show

-Evidence suggests that PubMed “When you smile, you become happy: evidence from resting state task-based fMRI” View Source .
+Evidence suggests that a simple smile can make you happier PubMed “When you smile, you become happy: evidence from resting state task-based fMRI” View Source .
 But in times of stress, it’s often difficult to find something that truly makes you beam.
 So what’s a better remedy than returning to a classic episode of your favorite sitcom?